kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 To make XFF header contain client's IP on GCP and Azure, it's required to set gatewayExternalTrafficPolicy to `Local`

+Hint: While using GCP or Azure you can find your load balancer's IP address in the ingress-gateway service's status.loadBalancer.ingress field.

 Add **gatewayExternalTrafficPolicy** to the Istio custom resource:

 <!-- tabs:start -->